nateraw/Lda2vec-Tensorflow/README.md

 Tensorflow 1.5 implementation of Chris Moody's Lda2vec, adapted from @meereeum

 ## Usage
+### Installation
+Currently, the setup.py and the pip install are both not working!
+Unfortunately, I suggest you unpack the files yourself, for now.
+I am actively looking for help fixing that problem!
 ### Preprocessing

 The preprocessing is all done through the "nlppipe.py" file.
 Using SpaCy,